-Research Environment: Does the research team have the needed expertise, facilities, and resources to accomplish all aspects of the proposed research?
+Research Environment: Does the team have the needed expertise and resources to accomplish all aspects of the project?
 Are the levels of effort of the key personnel appropriate?
-Is there evidence of institutional support of the research team and the project?
+Is there evidence of institutional support for the project?

-Vertebrate Animals and/or Human Subjects: If vertebrate animals and/or human subjects are included in the proposed research, certification of approval by the institutional IACUC and/or IRB, as appropriate, will be required before funding can occur.
+Vertebrate Animals and/or Human Subjects: If vertebrate animals and/or human subjects are included in the proposed research, certification of approval by the institutional IACUC and/or

+IRB, as appropriate, will be required before funding can occur.